openstack/nova/api-guide/source/general_info.rst

    Administrators are able to query the records in database for information about migrations.
 For example, they can determine the source and destination hosts, type of migration, or changes in the server's flavor.

--  **Certificates**

-   Nova service "nova-cert" handles the management of X509 certificates which are used to generate certificates for euca-bundle-image.

 Relationship with Volume API
 ============================